-For purposes of each of the offer letters with Ms. Sharp, Dr. Dallas, Mr. Kassberg, and Mr. Pinion, "constructive termination" means the occurrence of any of the following events without the named executive officer's consent if (i) the executive provides us with written objection (or notice) to the event or condition within 30 days following the occurrence of the event or condition, (ii) we do not reverse or otherwise cure the event or condition within 30 days of receiving such written objection, and (iii) the executive resigns his or her employment with us within 30 days following the expiration of that cure period:
+For purposes of each of the offer letters with Ms. Sharp and Ms. Parschauer, "constructive termination" means the occurrence of any of the following events without the named executive officer's consent if (i) the executive provides us with written objection (or notice) to the event or condition within 30 days following the occurrence of the event or condition, (ii) we do not reverse or otherwise cure the event or condition within 30 days following the occurrence of the executive resigns his or her employment with us within 30 days following the expiration of that cure period: